alkvi/fnirs_dataset_preparation/README.md

 - Then, the BIDS output structure was created by running _prepare_bids_structure.py_.
 - Then, SNIRF files were converted into a BIDS dataset using [sourcedata2bids](https://github.com/rob-luke/fnirs-apps-sourcedata2bids) (v0.4.5).
 - Then, SNIRF files were validated using [pysnirf2](https://github.com/BUNPC/pysnirf2) (v0.7.3) by running _validate_snirf_files.py_.
+- A folder with an original NIRx probeInfo file is created in nirx_probe.

 ### IMU data preparation